vdzk/mindofapollo/public/about.md

 ## Advantage of canonically
 In typical debates and debate societies/platforms, past work is often not systematically saved and reused in future works, leading to lots of pointless repetition and missed opportunities for collaboration/citation.

-Apollo's statements are canonical, meaning that there should not be two statements on the platform that are essentially the same.
+Apollo's statements are canonical, meaning that there should never be multiple statements on the platform that mean the same thing.
 This minimizes the amount of pointless repetition and makes it much easier for everyone's work to be reused wherever relevant.

 Right now there are only basic features for canonicality like search and statement linking, but in the future more features will be developed to better accommodate this.
 For example when users are creating statements, a semantic search will automatically be performed (checking for similar statements and bringing them up for the user's attention if any are found).